You are fearfully and wonderfully made! You’ve heard it. You’ve read it. You have it inscribed on a wall plaque.

 You don’t tell anyone it’s not helping.
 Especially not God!
 What if he gets upset that his word hasn’t changed your life?
 Christian.
 Fail.

-Wonderfully made.
+Fearfully and wonderfully made.
 Hmmmmm.

 Better than my son’s best LEGO creation–that’s me and you.
 Filled from head to toe with an amazing assortment of bizarre (yet extremely important) parts that combine to create your soul’s home for eighty years–give or take a few.